rahul476/steel-eye/README.md

 pip install -r requirements.txt
 ```

 Entry point for the program is run.py which downloads the xls file and process it to create a json file (containing the list of dictionaries) and call the api deployed in lambda (check lambda setup).

+Update the [[APIGATEWAYLAMBDAURL]] with the actual Url to trigger upload to s3 function.
 Run the below command to start

 ```
 python run.py